santivanic/windows10-backup/README.md

 ## Synopsis

 A powershell script that will use DISM tool to check if image is clean, if not it will try to restore health.
-Then if will sun SFC tool to check if any corrupt files and fix them.
+Then if will run SFC tool to check if any corrupt files and fix them.
 Only if both DISM and SFC are ok it will proceed to perform a full backup of C: using wbadmin.exe

 ## Variables